elephantscale/es-training-new/HuggingFace/slides/Transformers-Models.md

 * A. This pipeline requires that labels be given to classify this text.
 * B. This pipeline requires several sentences, not just one.
 * C. The Transformers library is broken, as usual.
-* C. This pipeline requires longer inputs; this one is too short.
+* D. This pipeline requires longer inputs; this one is too short.

 Notes:
 * A. The correct code needs to include candidate_labels=[...].